Zlatan Bajramović

 Zlatan Bajramović (/bs/; born 12 August 1979) is a Bosnian professional football manager and former player who played as a defensive midfielder.
-He is currently both the assistant head coach of 2.
-Bundesliga club Karlsruher SC and the Bosnia and Herzegovina national team.
+He is currently working as an assistant coach for the Bosnia and Herzegovina national team.

 Club career

 Bajramović spent all of his playing career in the country of his birth, Germany.
 After starting his career at FC St. Pauli, he moved to SC Freiburg in 2002, then in 2005 to Schalke 04.
 On 30 July 2008, Bajramović joined Eintracht Frankfurt.
 After numerous injuries, he retired from professional football in 2011.

 International career

 Bajramović made his debut for Bosnia and Herzegovina in a March 2002 friendly game against Macedonia and has earned a total of 35 caps, scoring three goals.
 His final international was a November 2009 FIFA World Cup qualification match against Portugal.

 Personal life

 Bajramović's family is from Vitez, Bosnia and Herzegovina.